nicksrepo/nicksrepo/README.md

 ## About Me

-I'm Nicolas Cloutier, a SENIOR EXECUTIVE TECHNOLOGY LEADER & CHIEF TECHNOLOGY OFFICER based in Levis, Quebec, Canada.
+I'm Nicolas Cloutier, a SENIOR EXECUTIVE TECHNOLOGY LEADER & CHIEF TECHNOLOGY OFFICER based in  Quebec, Canada.
 With over 25 years of experience, I specialize in building and leading high-performing engineering teams, driving innovation in blockchain, and scaling technology startups for growth.

 ## Professional Summary